 The first step in obtaining ICF credentialing is to find an ICF-accredited training program that meets your needs and sign up for training.
 That program will have requirements and recommendations regarding practice clients and the information that you will need to collect and report in order to pursue your desired credential.

 What coaching schools do you recommend?

 While ICF Michigan highly recommends that all coaches pursue accredited training, we do not recommend any specific coaching school.
-Instead, we recommend you visit the Training Program Search Service (TPSS
+Instead, we recommend you visit the Education Search Service (ESS)

 Do I need to be credentialed to practice as a coach?